qzzhang0131/PlantGenoAnn/README.md

 ```

 ### 2. Full Prediction Pipeline
-To run the full annotation pipeline, use the `run_annotator.py` script.
+To run the full prediction pipeline, use the `run_annotator.py` script.
 The pipeline will automatically handle sliding windows, multi-GPU model inference, and standard output format.

 **Basic Command:**
 ```bash